University of Michigan Library: Harlan Hatcher Graduate Library

 The Harlan Hatcher Graduate Library is the university's primary research collection for the humanities and social sciences.
 It contains over 3.5 million volumes and over 10,000 periodicals written in more than 300 languages.
 Commonly cited collecting strengths of the Graduate Library include English and French history, papyrology, Germanic history and culture, classical archeology, military history, English Literature, social and political movements.
 In addition, these general stacks collections are supported by strong holdings in United States and foreign government documents, a significant collection of maps and cartographic materials, a comprehensive collection of publications written in East Asian languages, manuscripts and special collections, over 1.5 million items in microformat, and a strong collection of reference and bibliographic sources.
+The library was named after Harlan Hatcher, the eighth President of the University.

 A number of units are physically in the Hatcher Library or are organizationally associated with the Hatcher Library.
 These include:

-Click here for an audio walking tour of the Graduate Library.

-Asia Library:
+Asia Library

 The Asia Library is located on the fourth floor of Hatcher Graduate Library (North).
 It is one of the largest collections of East Asian materials in North America, as of June 2012 holds some 785,000 volumes of Chinese, Japanese, and Korean monographs, 2,100 currently received serials, and 80,000 titles of materials in microform, and a large number of electronic resources in all East Asian languages.
 The Asia Library also has a reference room with essential reference materials, such as encyclopedias, dictionaries, maps, bibliographies, and indexes, in both East Asian and Western languages.
 The Asia Library launched its own website in April 1994, making it one of the first multilingual websites on East Asian studies.